-Council shall, when considering proposed development, bear in mind the financial position of the Township and shall attempt to secure and maintain a satisfactory ratio between residential assessment and industrial/commercial assessment.
-In seeking to obtain a more equitable assessment ratio, Council intends to promote the Township as an agricultural, TAY VALLEY TOWNSHIP DRAFT OFFICIAL PLAN May 27, 2022 recreation and tourism center.
-Ecotourism and cultural assets will be particularly important to the Township's future.
+In addition, Council shall, when considering proposed development, bear in mind the financial position of the Township and shall attempt to secure and maintain a satisfactory ratio between residential assessment and industrial/commercial assessment.
+In seeking to obtain a more equitable assessment ratio, Council intends to promote the Township as an agricultural, recreation and tourism center, with the view of increasing non-residential assessment.